 Graduate Fellow Juan is currently a Ph.D. candidate in the Department of Romance Languages and Literatures at WU.
 He is in the Hispanic Studies section currently specializing on Colonial Literature and Cultural Studies in the Iberian Atlantic World.
 He received a M.A. in Hispanic Literature from the University of New Mexico, where he became passionate about teaching Spanish language and Hispanic cultures classes as a college instructor.
 He always strives to know his students and inspire them to engage in rich discussions, both as language learners and as residents of a globalized world.
 Graduate Fellow Juan is very excited about working as a WashU College Prep Program Graduate Fellow for the second year because he really loves to see students grow, both personally and professionally/academically.
 Besides working with the College Prep Program during the summer, Graduate Fellow Juan will be studying for his Ph.D. comprehensive exams while he takes the Mellon Dissertation Seminar about the “History of Ideas.”

 Undergraduate Program Assistants create opportunities for scholars to learn about themselves and are responsible for facilitating the general safety and well-being of the College Prep community by attending classes, sessions, meals, and off-campus events with students.
 Read more…

 Brianna Chandler is a sophomore at WashU, and a proud College-Prep Program alum.
 She is double-majoring in American Culture Studies and Drama.
 Brianna cares deeply about her community and is always looking for ways to get involved.
 She looks forward to having a fun and enlightening summer with the scholars.

-Hannah is a rising sophomore studying political science and philosophy as a QuestBridge Scholar.
-She manages publicity for WU-Slam, the university’s poetry group, writes for WashU Political Review, leads a political theory reading group, and works for the law school.
-In her free time, she enjoys writing, drumming, and taking pictures.
+Hannah is a rising junior studying political science and philosophy.
+She manages publicity for WU-Slam, edits for the Review of Philosophy, and does undergraduate research in political philosophy and German as a Kling Fellow.
+In her free time, she enjoys writing, reading, and playing music.
 She is excited to work with this year’s scholars to make the summer meaningful and fun!